Ronald Acuña Jr. Player Props: Braves vs. Twins

 - The 9.6 strikeouts per nine innings compiled by the Twins pitching staff ranks third in MLB.

-- The Twins' 3.64 team ERA ranks third among all MLB pitching staffs.
+- The Twins' 3.65 team ERA ranks third across all league pitching staffs.

-- The Twins allow the fifth-fewest home runs in baseball (77 total, one per game).
+- Twins pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).

-- In his most recent time out on Wednesday against the Boston Red Sox, the righty tossed five innings, allowing three earned runs while surrendering six hits.
+- In his last time out on Thursday, the right-hander threw nine scoreless innings against the Boston Red Sox while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.